October 22, 2021

 An informational dashboard is a passive experience that looks good on marketing websites.
 An actionable dashboard helps you get things done.

-Your user’s job is to do what they came to your product to do, not to finish creating their own dashboard.
+Your user's job is to do what they came to your product to do, not to finish creating their own dashboard.
 One dashboard is almost never right for everyone, but it can be right for 80% of your users and use cases.
-Find the right type of dashboard for each user, don’t try to cram all your users into one dashboard.
+Find the right type of dashboard for each user -- don't try to cram all your users into one dashboard.

-It’s tempting to throw as many features and options into the dashboard as possible and then stick a customization option on it.
-We’ve only seen this work in rare cases where the user is doing technical day-to-day work.
+It's tempting to throw as many features and options into the dashboard as possible and then stick a customisation option on it.
+We've only seen this work in rare cases where the user is doing technical day-to-day work.

-Build your dashboard for each user type so they don’t even have to think about it.
-If you launch a dashboard and get bombarded with questions or requests, then you need to fix it, not add a customization feature that most users will ignore.
+Build your dashboard for each user type so they don't even have to think about it.
+If you launch a dashboard and get bombarded with questions or requests, then you need to fix it, not add a customisation feature that most users will ignore.

 It's difficult to navigate the resource constraints, user issues, and technical challenges of building any dashboard.
 That's why you should never underestimate the effort it takes to build one.